 The Ole Creek fish abundance section is located just downstream from the Fielding-Coal trail crossing in Glacier National Park.
-Field crews have electrofished this section during 10 of the last 23 years.
+Field crews have electrofished this section during 11 of the last 24 years.
 This portion of Ole Creek passes through alluvial material deposited during the 1964 flood event.
 Gradient is three to four percent and the streambed and channel area is comprised of mostly cobble substrate.
+Riffle/run Figure 9.
+Densities of Age I and older bull trout calculated from annual electrofishing in the index section of Morrison Creek from 1980 through 2005.

-Riffle/run habitat predominates and there is little large woody debris present.
-Channel width is greater than 100 m due to the intensity of the 1964 flood and conditions are still largely unstable.
-This section is about 2.0 km upstream from the main bull trout spawning reach so the juvenile bull trout rearing here likely dispersed upstream after hatching.
+habitat predominates and there is little large woody debris present.
+The channel width is extremely wide due to the intensity of the 1964 flood and conditions are still largely unstable.
+This section is about 2.0 km upstream from the known bull trout spawning reach so the juvenile bull trout rearing here likely dispersed upstream after hatching.

-Over the ten years when sampling occurred, estimates of Age I and older bull trout abundance ranged from a high of 46 ± 2 in 1989 to a low of 25 ± 12 during our initial sampling in 1982 (Figure 10, Appendix C-8).
+Over the 11 years when sampling occurred, estimates of Age I and older bull trout abundance ranged from a high of 74 ± 3 in 2005 to a low of 25 ± 12 during our initial sampling in 1982 (Figure 10, Appendix C-8).
 The field crew failed to capture enough juvenile bull trout to calculate a valid estimate in 1999.
 The value reported for \hat{N} in Appendix C-8 for this year is the number of Age I and older bull trout captured during the first electrofishing pass.
-During the nine years when we could calculate estimates, abundance averaged 37.3 Age I and older bull trout.
-Densities have ranged from 3.85 to 0.78 Age I and older bull trout per 100 m2 of stream surface area (Figure 10).
-The average density during the period of record is 2.89 per 100 m2.
+During the 10 years when we could calculate estimates, abundance averaged 41.0 Age I and older bull trout.
+Densities have ranged from 5.20 to 0.78 Age I and older bull trout per 100 m2 of stream surface area (Figure 10).
+The average density during the period of record is 2.91 per 100 m2 (n=11).